 9.1 Currently all countries require proof of a negative test for travellers to be allowed back into their countries of origin.

-9.1.1 Australia – RT-PCR tests are required for re-entry into Australia.
-Travellers will be expected to provide written proof of a negative result from a professional testing lab, medical professional or MHMS facility to be permitted to board their flight.
+9.1.1 Australia – Travellers will be expected to provide written proof of a negative Rapid Antigen Test (RAT) result from a professional testing lab, medical professional or MHMS facility to be permitted to board their flight.
+Hotels that have a contracted medical professional or medically trained staff that conduct RAT on-site are also able to provide the confirmation.
 Children 5 years or older must also provide a negative test result.
 UPDATE (28.01.22): To enter Australia from Fiji, all inbound passengers must provide a negative accepted COVID-19 test result.
 These tests can be either PCR or RAT.
 The PCR test must be done within 3 days before the day of the flight’s scheduled departure.
 The RAT must be done within 24 hours of the flight’s scheduled departure time.
 If a traveller with a confirmed case of COVID-19 has isolated and recovered but their pre-departure PCR test results continue to be positive, exemptions from the negative PCR test requirement may be available.
 Travellers in these circumstances are required to provide a certificate from a medical practitioner.
 Please note the medical certificate must contain specific information in order to be accepted by Australian authorities for boarding on return flights.
 Please check the above link for the latest requirements.

 It is important to note that in order for a medical certificate to be valid, it must certify that it has been at least 14 days since the first positive result from a PCR test (rapid tests do not qualify for this requirement).
 This is why it is important to arrange PCR testing as soon as possible when a COVID-19 infection is suspected.